-Each chair prepares session materials in their entirety and submits them to the Chief Scholarly Engagement Officer through PAPERS by April 1.
+Each chair prepares session materials in their entirety and submits them to the Director of Programs and Meetings through PAPERS by April 1.
 For each session planned, the following must be submitted: a session request describing each session; room set up and equipment needs; program participant information for each person including presiders and respondents; paper and session abstracts.
 All of these materials must be submitted online.

 The program session form is available online in the PAPERS system from early March through April 1.
 Further instructions for entering the form will be available there.
 Please keep in mind that one request must be made for each session.
 This holds even if you are dividing up the session thematically.
 Your sessions’ proper scheduling and Program Book description are predicated on accurate submission of this information.

 If the session was coordinated by a person other than the program unit chairs, give the person’s name and contact information in the comment/concerns field of the online session form.
 You will be able to list two other Program Units with which you do not want the session to conflict.